TEAMMATES/teammates/docs/development.md

 #### IntelliJ

-Run tests using the configurations available under `Play → Run`.
+Run tests using the configurations available under `Run → Run...`.

 To run individual tests, right-click on the test files on the project explorer and choose `Run`.